-Under her former byline, Angela Yuriko Cato, she worked for two years as a contract writer for MilitaryLifeStyle.com which included interviews with Joan Jett, John Nance, Amy Dacyczyn, and Randy’L He-Dow Teton, the only living model for an American coin.
+Under her former byline, Angela Yuriko Cato, she worked for two years as a contract writer for militarylifestyle.com (now militarylife.com) which included interviews with Joan Jett, John Nance, Amy Dacyczyn, and Randy’L He-Dow Teton, the only living model for an American coin.

-Most recently, she worked as the Editorial Assistant at the Bay Beacon family of newspapers based on the Emerald Coast and taught creative writing and social media at Northwest Florida State College.
+She finished her career with newspapers as the Editorial Assistant at the Bay Beacon based on the Emerald Coast and taught creative writing, poetry craft and social media at Northwest Florida State College.